sassoftware/sas-viya-sdk-js/documentation/docs/api/ObjectHandle.md

 ## Methods

 ### exportData(format: string, options?: ExportDataOptions): Promise\<string>
-Exports a file containing the object's data, returning a URL to the file.
+Exports a file that contains the object's data, and returns a URL to the file.

 `format` defines the format of the data output file.
 Supported formats: